Joe Cunningham (American politician): Tenure

 In his first vote as a U.S. Representative, Cunningham declined to back Nancy Pelosi for Speaker of the House.
 Cunningham instead voted for Rep. Cheri Bustos of Illinois.

 Cunningham was a member of the Blue Dog Coalition, a group of Democrats who present themselves as moderate to conservative.

 On March 8, 2019, while National Oceanic and Atmospheric Administration assistant administrator for fisheries Chris Oliver was testifying at a Natural Resources Water, Oceans and Wildlife Subcommittee hearing on the effects of seismic testing on right whales, Cunningham blasted an air horn to demonstrate how disruptive commercial air guns were to whales.
-Cunningham argued that the sound of commercial air guns was up to 16,000 times louder than an air horn.
+Cunningham said that the sound of commercial air guns was up to 16,000 times louder than an air horn.

-Cunningham stopped short of endorsing an impeachment inquiry against President Trump after the Ukraine allegations emerged, stating that a partisan rush to impeach the President would be bad for the country, but that if the allegations against Trump were true, they "represent a clear threat to the Constitution, our national security and the democratic process".
+Cunningham stopped short of endorsing an impeachment inquiry against President Trump after the Ukraine allegations emerged, claiming that a partisan rush to impeach the President would be bad for the country, but that if the allegations against Trump were true, they "represent a clear threat to the Constitution, our national security and the democratic process".
 On October 31, 2019, however, Cunningham voted in favor of a resolution to lay out rules to proceed with an impeachment inquiry of President Trump.
 On December 16, Cunningham announced that he would support both articles of impeachment pending in the House of Representatives, saying "At the end of day, this is simply about the rule of law, whether we're a country with laws or not and what type of precedent we want to set for future presidents."
 On December 18, 2019, Cunningham voted for both articles of impeachment against Trump.

+Two bills introduced by Cunningham were ultimately signed into law: The Great American Outdoors Act (August 2020), a bipartisan conservation bill that permanently and fully funds the Land and Water Conservation Fund and addresses deferred maintenance needs in national parks and other public lands, and the VA Telehearing Modernization Act (April 2020), which enables veterans to participate remotely in appeals hearings before the Board of Veterans' Appeals.

 In his farewell speech to the House of Representatives in December 2020, Cunningham toasted a can of beer to "the spirit of bipartisanship and cooperation", saying that "for the betterment of this country, we have to come together, we have to sit down and listen to each other, and maybe even have a beer."
 GovTrack reports that during his two years in the U.S. House, Cunningham joined bipartisan bills the second most often and had the fifth least left-leaning voting record compared to other house Democrats.
-Nancy Mace, Cunningham's Republican opponent in his 2020 reelection campaign, alleged that Cunningham voted with Democratic Speaker of the House of Representatives Nancy Pelosi 90% of the time.